nstephenh/pycomic/README.md

     rootcomicdir http://www.egscomics.com/

-  Notice how useurlflag is not included.
+  Notice how useurlflag is not included, as it is not necessary.